 Toledo is a great option if you want a taste of Semana Santa without spending too much time involved in the celebrations.
 If you stay in nearby Madrid (a city which barely acknowledges the celebrations), you can travel to and from Toledo in just half an hour.

 Toledo is relatively more quaint than other big celebrations, and a little less traditional.
-If you want a modern twist that isn’t quite as religious as other parts of Spain, Toledo is a good compromise.
+Toledo is a good compromise if you want a modern twist that isn’t quite as religious as other parts of Spain.